CypZoe/Final-Project-CS-207/README.md

-/hardware - location of the fritzing files for the breadboard and schematic of this circuit /build - locations of files that are compiled and ready to run /libraries - the location of the link to the required library /examples - Example files from Arduino IDE that will run on the harware /img - location of files used
+/hardware - location of the fritzing files for the breadboard and schematic of this circuit /build - locations of files that are compiled and ready to run /libraries - the location of the link to the required library /examples - Example files from Arduino IDE that will run on the harware of this project /img - location of pictures of the circuit
 /README.md - the file you are currently reading

 # Requirements and Materials